 between the US and China over alleged links between Chinese

-authorities to blacklist Chinese equipment makers from new
+determination of US authorities to blacklist Chinese equipment

-infrastructure projects that could affect the integrity of US
+makers from new infrastructure projects that could affect the

 Mike Saunders, vice president of business development at